regexyl-notes/notes/pages/preact%3A under the hood.md

 - Version 10.16.0
+- Concepts
 	- VNode
 		- Seems to imply that there's different types of VNodes, see src/create-element.js L. 30 - "If a Component VNode, check for and apply defaultProps".
+	- Elem
 - render
 	- `render`
 		- Questions